colonyos/documentation/content/colonies-cli.rst

 Generators
 ==========
 Generators automatically spawn workflows when number of **pack** calls exceeds a threshold.
-Pack **data** is then available as an argument to the Process.
+Pack **data** is then available as an argument to the process.

 .. code-block:: console